reilabs/gnark-lean-extractor/README.md

 particular, it deals with circuits constructed as part of the [gnark](https://github.com/ConsenSys/gnark) proof system.

-This makes it possible to take existing gnark circuits and export them to Lean for later formal verification.
+This makes possible to take existing gnark circuits and export them to Lean for later formal verification.

 For an overview of how to use this library, see both the [example](#example) and